 Sir John Tavener’s creative relationship with the Cathedral and its choir was established in the 1970s and continues to this day.
 His link with the University of Winchester was established in 2007 with the award of an Honorary Doctorate.
 His Orthodox funeral was held in Winchester Cathedral in 2013, and a memorial was commissioned for 2016.

 - To explore the relationship between spirituality and music, with particular reference to the great faiths

-- To explore and disseminate Sir John’s own understanding of the relationship between music and spirituality
+- To disseminate Sir John’s understanding of the relationship between music and spirituality

 Friday 16 November 2018: Tavener Centre International Study Day: Music, Spirituality and Wellbeing

 The Study Day aims to examine the place of music in this complex world, especially its role in wellbeing, through the insights of musicologists, composers, listeners, teachers, therapists and performers.
 One example, highlighting the value of lived experience, might be a piece by Sir John Tavener through the eyes of a particular person.
 Further details forthcoming.

 Download the Call for Papers here: Tavener Centre Study Day Nov 2018 CfP

 For any queries, contact the Tavener Centre Administrator, Holly Pye